sedovalx/cassandra-service-generator/README.md

 }
 ```

-Check that "full key" methods return a single object instead of an Iterable.
+Check that "full primary key" methods return a single object instead of an Iterable.

 If you for any reason want to exclude some of the primary key parts from generation process specify `excludeKeys`
 property of the annotation: